Bulletin #7115, Bacteria in Water Supplies Part 2: How to Disinfect Your Well

 In Bulletin #7114, “Bacteria in Water Supplies, Part 1: Problem Bacteria and How to Test for Them,” we discussed how bacteria get into water supplies and water tests.
 In this fact sheet, we will discuss how to safely disinfect a well.

 If your water test results tell you that you have bacteria in your well water, you must not drink the water until it has been disinfected.
 One way to be sure drinking water is free from bacteria is to boil the water for five minutes.
 However, this does not really solve your problem.
 You still have a contaminated well.
 The bacteria in the well water, attached to the well casing, and in your plumbing also need to be killed.
 Treat your well, then do another water test.
 If bacterial problems come back after you treat the well, then you need to identify the source of the bacteria and try again.
-See the Safe H2OME Program (contact your local University of Maine Cooperative Extension county office) for information on keeping your well safe.
+Contact your local University of Maine Cooperative Extension county office for information on keeping your well safe.

 Whatever you do, you want as safe a process as possible, with as little damage to positive organisms, your plumbing or your health.